 The use of multiple protocols will likely continue as new protocols and standards such as FHIR are developed.
-Ideally, Volume 1 content in IHE profiles would change little, with the principle exception that linkage to other implementable transactions would be allowed.
-IHE has not yet systematically addressed this issue across domains.
-While such a refactoring effort could take place, the challenge to address is how that refactoring would be done to have as little impact as possible on existing profiles, and to support continued development of new profile work in IHE.
+Ideally, Volume 1 content in IHE profiles would change little; with the principle exception that linkage to other implementable transactions would be allowed.
+IHE has started to address this issue across domains by documenting an abstract data model in Vol. 3 Section 4.
+This abstract data model is intended to be used across SOAP and REST and SMTP as the way to express metadata.
+While the refactoring activity is in-progress IHE is trying to limit the impact of

+900 these changes on existing profiles, and is continuing to support the development of new profiles.